mygulamali/As-The-Crow-Flies/README.md

 `http://www.example.com/as_the_crow_flies?q=Google%20Campus%2C%20London&u=miles`

-Note: it's always a code idea to URL escape characters in the parameter strings.
+Note: it's always a good idea to URL escape characters in the parameter strings.

 #### Response